Hampshire

 Winchester Cathedral, Hampshire

-In the literal and spiritual heart of the city, the Norman-built Winchester Cathedral has taken centre stage for 1,000 years.
+In the literal and spiritual heart of the city, the Norman-built Winchester Cathedral has taken centre stage for a thousand years.
 Built on the grounds of an early Christian church, it was founded in 1079 and opened in 1093, extensively developed and adapted over the following centuries by successive bishops.
 From its Norman crypt to its ornate Renaissance chantry chapels to its 15th Gothic nave, it embodies a real medley of architectural styles that only serve to make this stunning building all the more intriguing and impressive.

 Not just famous for its royal connections though, but Winchester Cathedral has important ties with many famous names.
 From saints to novelists and from activists to divers, its history is intertwined with people from all walks of life.
 Perhaps most notably, Jane Austen, England’s greatest novelist, is buried in the cathedral.
 You can see her memorial gravestone in the nave, written by her brother, which pays homage to “the benevolence of [Jane’s] heart, the sweetness of her temper and the extraordinary endowments of her mind”.